Slum city with high tech buildings in the backgroundGovernance and globalisation

 Copenhagen Centre for Development Research

-The Copenhagen Centre for Development Research is a group of social science researchers working with development issues.
-The Centre is located at the Department of Food and Resource Economics.
-The primary aim of the Centre is to deliver high-quality and policy relevant development research and to actively engage in ongoing policy debates.
-Adopting a bottom-up approach the Centre aims to strengthen academic co-operation and dialogue between institutions undertaking social science based research on development issues, develop and promote graduate and post-graduate education in development studies and actively contribute to public debates on development issues.
+The Copenhagen Centre for Development Research was a group of social science researchers working with development issues.
+The Centre was located at the Department of Food and Resource Economics.
+The primary aim of the Centre was to deliver high-quality and policy relevant development research and to actively engage in ongoing policy debates.
+Adopting a bottom-up approach the Centre aimed to strengthen academic co-operation and dialogue between institutions undertaking social science based research on development issues, develop and promote graduate and post-graduate education in development studies and actively contribute to public debates on development issues.

 iCourts